Provincial Nominee Programs (PNPs)

 Requirements For Canada’s PNPs

-If you want to be considered Canadian citizenship, PNP will consider your language proficiency and education.
+If you want to be considered a Canadian citizen, PNP will consider your language proficiency and education.
 They also look at your skill set, which can help contribute to society in general and intend to settle down within the country or territory they are applying for residency.

 How To Apply To Through The Paper-Based Process?